 2: Now click on ‘System’ settings.

-3: From the menu on the left, click on ‘Power & sleep’.
+3: From the left menu, click ‘Power & sleep.’

 4: Now click on Additional power settings on the right side.

-5: Whatever power plan is selected, click on ‘Change plan settings.
+5: Whatever power plan is selected, click on ‘Change plan settings

-6: Now click on ‘Change advanced power settings’.
+6: Now click on ‘Change advanced power settings.’

 7: Click on Wireless Adapter Settings and then Power Saving Mode to expand it.